joebui/williams-corner/README.md

 end

 ## Limitations
-Currently this product is still in beta version.
 As a result, some information is not available for viewing: Online help, Genres Terms of Use and Company in the footer of the main page.
 These information will be available when we handle the system to the client.

+Search : the key word is Case sensetive

 ## Known bugs and workaround
 None